 Like other true wireless earbuds, AirPods are small and can often slip out of your pocket or get misplaced somewhere in your house.
 But it’s even worse if you’re using AirPods with an Android device.

-While Apple’s Find My app is helpful for iPhone users in locating their AirPods, Android users don’t have the same reliable option.
+While Apple’s Find My app is helpful for iPhone users in locating their AirPods, Android users using AirPods don’t have the same reliable option.
 Even with dozens of apps on the Play Store that claim to help find lost AirPods, most of them are littered with ads, making them practically unusable.

 In this article, we’ll show you how to find AirPods on Android.
 Plus, we’ve rounded up the best third-party apps that you can rely on to do so.
 Let’s get right into it.